liamsi1993/MAGPSD-TO-HTML/README.md

 # PSGTOHTML
-this is some theme converted from PSD to HTML
+this theme is converted to HTML/CSS